Meet the Bar Show Cast

 ValentineValentine

-Upon seeing the film Sister Act at an early age, Valentine knew that they wanted to be on the stage.
-They pursued dance, acting, and vocal and instrumental all through their childhood, then fused those loves together into a bachelor's degree in musical theatre performance and a master's degree in arts management from Columbia College Chicago.
-Having worked as a professional touring burlesque and cabaret performer and creative business consultant to artists and creatives since 2007, they then expanded their passions further by embarking on their legal career, studying at DePaul University College of Law, with a focus on art, entertainment, and intellectual property law.
+Valentine (they/them) is a business and intellectual property attorney and adult entertainment industry advocate who serves as the Deputy Executive Director of the Free Speech Coalition.
+Upon seeing the film Sister Act at an early age, they knew that they wanted to be on the stage.
+They pursued dance, acting, and vocal and instrumental music all through their childhood, then fused those loves together into a bachelor's degree in musical theatre performance and a master's degree in arts management from Columbia College Chicago.
+Having worked as a professional touring burlesque and cabaret performer and creative business consultant to artists and creatives since 2007, they then expanded their passions further by embarking on their legal career, studying at DePaul University College of Law and graduating in 2024 with JD and a certificate in art and museum law.
 Valentine has performed coast to coast, and as far as Madrid, Spain, but Chicago is home and they are so grateful and thrilled to be a part of the Bar Show cast.
 Valentine would like to thank their loved ones, especially their wonderful partner, Alex, for supporting all of their shenanigans since day one.
-"To the stage!"
+"To the stage!

 Diana Vargo-LewandowskiDiana Vargo-Lewandowski